Skip to content

 Free Research Methods

 Instagram's native search: Type potential hashtags into Instagram's search bar.
-The platform shows post volume and related hashtags – invaluable for discovering medium-volume alternatives to oversaturated tags.
+The platform shows post volume and related hashtags.
+This is invaluable for finding medium-volume alternatives to oversaturated tags.

-Competitor analysis: Study successful competitors' hashtag usage.
-What tags consistently appear on their highest-performing posts?
-Don't copy blindly, but use this intelligence to inform your strategy.
+Competitor analysis: Study how successful competitors use hashtags.
+Which tags consistently appear on their best posts?
+Do not copy blindly.
+Use this intelligence to inform your strategy.

-Customer hashtag habits: Look at the hashtags your customers use when posting about your industry.
+Customer hashtag habits: Look at the hashtags your customers use when they post about your industry.
 These organic tags often perform better than generic business hashtags.

 Paid Tools Worth Considering